michael-sumner/go-make-things/content/products/training.md

 ## How it Works

-My JavaScript training for teams includes a combination of approaches designed for deeper learning and better retention with remote teams.
+I'll work with you to design a JavaScript training program customized to your team's unique needs.
+Custom programs can include a mix of approaches designed for deeper learning and better retention with remote teams.

 - **Self-Paced Learning.** Short, focused lessons in both video and text format that your team can watch or read from anywhere.
 - **Project-Based Workshops.** Hands-on projects that reinforce learning and build skills your team can use on your own projects.
 - **Private Community.** Some of the best lightbulb moments happen when learners share what they're learning with each other and ask questions.
 - **Office Hours.** Unstructured video calls where learners can ask open-ended questions and dig deeper into specific challenges they're facing.
+- **Mentoring.** Ongoing and personalized support to accelerate learning.

 <div class="padding-top-large padding-bottom">
 	{{<testimonial for="hbs" photo="true">}}